Skip to content

 Participation in CDP

 CDP is an international non-profit organization that calls on businesses and regional governments to promote environmental initiatives.
-In FY2022, Toshiba Group received an "A-" rating for the response to climate change and "B" rating for water security in surveys conducted by CDP.
-In addition, in the Supplier Engagement Rating, which is an assessment of engagement with suppliers on climate change, Toshiba Group was recognized as a “Supplier Engagement Leader,” which was the highest acclaim.
+Toshiba Group received an “A-” rating for both climate change response and water security in surveys conducted by CDP in FY2023.
+In addition, in the Supplier Engagement Rating, which is an assessment of engagement with suppliers on climate change, Toshiba Group was recognized as a “Supplier Engagement Leader,” the highest acclaim, for the second consecutive year.

 Participation in GX League